squidfunk/mkdocs-material/docs/tutorials/blogs/engage.md

 [Giscus]: https://giscus.app/
 [GitHub Discussions]: https://docs.github.com/en/discussions

-To add Giscuss to your blog you will need to go through a number of steps:
+To add Giscus to your blog you will need to go through a number of steps:

 1. Create a GitHub repository if there is not already one
 2. Turn on discussions and install the [Giscus app]